CodyCBakerPhD/comorecipes/src/como_recipes/_recipes/_markdown/butter_pie_crust.md

 Divide in half, press into discs and store back in the refrigerator for at least 1 hour.

-Preheat to 350 °F. Move discs into pie tin.
+Preheat to 350 F. Move discs into pie tin.
 Shape and add filling, then top.
 Seal joint and add air-holes in the top.
 Brush top with egg yolk and water mixture, not overdoing it.